 Got it?
 Good.

-Facial massage is just as much a part of a proper treatment as the products themselves—it boosts circulation and lymph flow, and ensures that the formulas penetrate deeply.
+Facial massage is just as much a part of proper treatment as the products themselves—it boosts circulation and lymph flow, and ensures that the formulas penetrate deeply.
 Gently massage your products into your skin in a circular motion, and switch to light tapping with your fingers on the delicate skin surrounding your eyes.
 When your skin needs a little extra TLC, take a facial massage to the next level with a leave-on balm.
 "My current obsession right now is [the] Rinascita Delle Olive Replenishing Balm from Furtuna Skin.
 This is a reparative and healing balm made from a natural blend of medicinal wild foraged botanicals that rejuvenate the skin while restoring the luminosity of the skin...
 The balm melts into an oil that works as a beautiful medium for facial massage, and once finished can be left on the skin," says Marino.

 You might be inclined to ignore this step, but don't: Any skin-pampering session requires replenishment since you're detoxifying and moving lymph around.
 "Drinking water is important because when skin cells are adequately hydrated, they function optimally, meaning they optimally absorb nutrients and generate collagen and elastin most efficiently," says Dr. Herrmann.
 Besides, do you ever really need an occasion to knock back some H2O?

 Cleveland Clinic.
 5 myths about massage therapy.
 Updated June 24, 2020.